From time to time, videos of events that we believe worth preserving will appear on this page.

 For continuity, much of Roger's talk is included in these four videos:

 Meister Eckhart's words -- “You must have an exalted mind and a burning heart in which, nevertheless, reigns silent stillness."
-Magical words, a call to begin the richest possible way.
+Magical words, a call to being in the richest possible way.
 And then the biblical Psalms, calling in their own way and language.
 We rest today, if we only can know it, in a magnificent spiritual tradition encouraging empathy and wisdom, awe and mystery, dialogue with the Highest, knowledge of our frailty and mortality, willingness to suffer and to learn, commitment, and self-remembering.

 Gurdjieff's views on traditional religious practice and work on oneself to become a real human being: remarkable, original, personally challenging.
 Here is his teaching about attention and three-centered prayer — prayer that fully engages thinking, feeling, and the physical body.